 Keep referring to this guide when considering an investment and use it by asking the right questions before you purchase or sell.

-Generally speaking, an investor is a person who purchases investment products with or without the intervention of a third party, such as a bank or an investment services firm authorised by the FSC or delegates the management of his money to such a person.
+Generally speaking, an investor is a person who purchases investment products with or without the intervention of a third party, such as a bank or an investment services firm authorised by the GFSC or delegates the management of his money to such a person.

 There are mainly two kinds of investors - professional and non-professional.